givensuman/hookmart/README.md

 ### useClipboard

-Returns an array with the `clipboard` statea variable and a `copy` function that writes to clipboard.
+Returns an array with the `clipboard` state variable and a `copy` function that writes to clipboard.
 Note that the state only tracks what is copied with the supplied `copy` function.

 Example usage: